ElisaCastelli/HitSongPrediction/README.md

 To start the training process:

 * Install the requirements.txt in your virtual environment
-* Check the connection to the servers to be able to have access to the audio files stored there and to the checkpoint of the pre-trained model
+* Check the connection to the ISPL servers to be able to have access to the audio files stored there (/nas/home/ecastelli/thesis/Audio) and to the checkpoint of the pre-trained model ("/nas/home/ecastelli/thesis/models/Model/checkpoint/NuovoGTZAN_best.ckpt").
 * Change the NeptuneLogger parameters to be able to see logs
 * Launch from the main folder *python train.py --help* and follow the instructions